davidhonghikim/kai-cd/documentation/03_bridge/01_Decision_Framework.md

 # Architectural Decision Framework

+## Agent Context
+**For AI Agents**: Complete architectural decision framework for making design decisions that align current implementation with kOS vision.
+Use this when making architectural decisions, planning feature implementations, understanding decision criteria, or ensuring alignment between current and future systems.
+Critical guide for all architectural decision-making work.

+**Implementation Notes**: Contains decision-making framework, evaluation criteria, alignment strategies, and practical guidance for bridging current Kai-CD implementation with future kOS architecture.
+Includes decision matrices and evaluation patterns.
+**Quality Requirements**: Keep decision framework and evaluation criteria synchronized with actual architectural evolution.
+Maintain accuracy of alignment strategies and decision-making processes.
+**Integration Points**: Foundation for all architectural decisions, links to bridge strategy, system architecture, and future evolution planning for comprehensive decision guidance.

+---

 > **Agent Context**: Essential decision-making framework for maintaining kOS compatibility
 > **Implementation**: ✅ Complete framework ready for immediate use
 > **Use When**: Making any architectural, design, or implementation decision